KSatwik/GaTech-SEC/README.md

 `parse_10K.py` and `GaTech_Sec.ipynb` complement each other by providing distinct perspectives and functionalities within the realm of SEC 10-K filings analysis, catering to different user needs and objectives in the field of financial data processing and exploration.

 ### What is your code about?
-Incorporating Streamlit with financial analysis tools can provide several actionable insights for users in finance.
-Below are key insights that can be drawn and their practical applications, along with code snippets to showcase the implementation within a Streamlit app.
+Below are key insights that can be drawn and their practical applications.

 1. **Text Summarization for Efficient Analysis** Efficiently summarizes complex financial disclosures for quick analysis and decision-making and saves time and effort by focusing on critical points without reading entire documents.
 2. **Section-specific Text Extraction for Targeted Analysis** Facilitates focused analysis on critical sections of financial disclosures relevant to investment decision-making and extracts key information related to business operations, risks, and management insights.